 Their festival dates include Woodford Folk Festival, Tamworth Country Music Festival, Nannup Music Festival, Festival of the Sun, Peats Ridge, Tablelands Folk Festival, Sydney's The Great Escape and most recently Byron Bay Bluesfest.

-They have supported the likes of Angus & Julia Stone, The Waifs, Missy Higgins, Ray LaMontagne, Jason Mraz, Toni Childs, Lior, Bertie Blackman, Kate Miller-Heidke, Jez, Ash Grunwald, Jen Cloher, Deborah Conway, & Serena Ryder.
+They have supported the likes of Angus & Julia Stone, The Waifs, Missy Higgins, Sarah Blasko, Ray LaMontagne, Jason Mraz, Toni Childs, Tim Rogers, Lior, Bertie Blackman, Kate Miller-Heidke, Jez, Ash Grunwald, Jen Cloher, Deborah Conway, & Serena Ryder.

 Their four releases are out through MGM distribution, and available on itunes.
-Tracks from The McMenamins new album Sand and Stone are currently receiving high rotation on many community and ABC stations around the country and they have plans for more touring in 2013 - 14 in Australia and America where they have secured a US Booking Agent, Representation and physical distribution.
+Tracks from The McMenamins most recent album Sand and Stone are currently receiving airplay on many community and ABC stations around the country and they have future plans for a new release and touring in Australia and America where they have secured a US Booking Agent, Representation and physical distribution.